diogoforneas/spark_docker_vlerick/README.md

 I copied this during class.

-# Building solid data pipelines with PySpark
+# Building solid data pipelines with PySpark (edited)

 📚 A course brought to you by the [Data Minded Academy].